Secure your bike now from just £50 per term.

 With two signed cycle routes between campus and the city centre, both with traffic-free sections, the journey takes just 20 minutes from the city centre - why travel any other way?

-Following further additions in 2021, there are over 1500 dedicated bicycle parking spaces, across more than 80 locations on campus.
+Following recent additions, there are over 1500 dedicated bicycle parking spaces across more than 80 locations on campus.
 Most cycle shelters are open access.
 Secure shelters are generally managed by the department or college in which they are located and can be accessed by contacting your College Manager or Departmental Officer.

 Parking your bike on campus is easy but following these general guidelines will improve your experience.